jeremy46231/intersonic/README.md

 - Click **"Run Metadata Processing"**.
 This will scan every MP3 in your `MUSIC_DIR` and apply the cleaning and sidecar-file logic.

 The status box at the top will show you what the application is doing in real time.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contributing

+I will happily accept pull requests for fixes, improvements, or features.
+Keep in mind that this is a personal project that I primarily use for myself, so you might be better off forking and maintaining your own version if you have different needs.